Module Catalogue 2023/24

 History Lab I (and its semester two counterpart, History Lab II) is a historical survey taught through case studies.
 The goal is to teach – and learn – through meaningful microcosm, rather than attempt a whistle-stop tour of everything.

-Across the two modules, each member of staff will give three interconnected lectures on a specific case-study from their field: one lecture about a discrete moment/event/issue and its attendant historiography, a second lecture that features primary sources on the same, and a third lecture that features public or private representations of that event as a basis for methodological issues.
+Across the two modules, each member of staff will give three interconnected lectures on a specific case-study from their field: the lecturer will identify and discuss a discrete moment/event/issue, with one lecture discussing its attendant historiography, another lecture featuring primary sources on the same, and a third lecture that features public or private representations of that event as a basis for methodological issues.
 The integration of these differing dimensions will showcase how historians think and work by highlighting examples of differing historical interpretations and ongoing negotiations with the past.

 A key aim of the module is to support students in developing strategies for independent learning: specifically, how to get up to speed with unfamiliar topics quickly.
 The formative assessments will be geared towards a) summarizing the argument and methodology outlined in the lectures, and b) contextualising the events or people of the case studies in time and space.